 Test click rates through control groups

 In order to evaluate the effectiveness and performance of campaigns (and your account as a whole), a control group needs to be set up.
-A control group is a random number of visitors to your website who do not receive any type of engagement from a LiveEngage campaign.
+A control group is a random number of visitors to your website who do not receive any type of engagement from campaign.
 The activity of these visitors in the control group, for example, sales purchased and defined goals reached, is then compared to the activity of visitors who were exposed to campaigns.
 The difference between the control and exposed groups provides information on the effectiveness of your campaign.
 For more information on control groups click here.

 Display multiple engagements on the same page